347 Schaeffer Hall

 General Information: Contains links to information for all advisees, for transfer students, and for Honors students.

 Prelaw FAQ: A frequently asked questions document covering a wide range of issues related to law school.
-UPDATE: In 2016 I revised and expanded my FAQ and turned it into the book Prelaw Advisor (see link below).
-I will continue to update the old version of the FAQ and make available to U Iowa students but the page is now password protected.
+UPDATE: In 2020 I published the updated and expanded second edition of my book Prelaw Advisor.
+The book contains more information than the FAQ, but I continue to update the FAQ every year.
+The FAQ is available to U Iowa students but the page is now password protected.
+UI students should contact me for the password.

 Additional Prelaw Q&A: I often receive questions from those who have read my Prelaw FAQ.
 These questions may be more specific or cover topics not in the FAQ.
 This page contains such questions and my responses.